tunogya/abandonai-platform/public/terms-of-use.md

 applicable pricing page, or as otherwise agreed between us in writing.
 We have the right to correct pricing errors or mistakes even if we have already issued an invoice or received payment.
 You will provide complete and accurate billing information including a valid and authorized payment method.
 We will charge your payment method on an agreed-upon periodic basis, but may reasonably change the date on which the charge is posted.
-You authorize AbandonAI and its affiliates, and our third-party payment processor(s), to charge your payment method for the Fees.
+You authorize ABANDON.AI and its affiliates, and our third-party payment processor(s), to charge your payment method for the Fees.
 If your payment cannot be completed, we will provide you written notice and may suspend access to the Services until payment is received.
 Fees are payable in U.S. dollars and are due upon invoice issuance.
 Payments are nonrefundable except as provided in this